Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Experiments

 \subsection{Main Results}

 \textbf{Video-MME}.
-We evaluate our Video-RAG in four 7B open-source LVLMs, including Video-LLaVA \cite{videollava}, LLaVA-NeXT-Video \cite{llavanextvideo}, LongVA \cite{longva}, Long-LLaVA \cite{longllava}, and two 72B LVLM Qwen2-VL \cite{qwen2vl} and LLaVA-Video \cite{llavavideo}.
-To ensure a fair assessment of the performance improvements introduced by our pipeline, and given the resource constraints (especially 72B LVLMs), we reproduced the performance of all open-source models under the 32-frame setting.
+We evaluate our Video-RAG in five 7B open-source LVLMs, including Video-LLaVA \cite{videollava}, LLaVA-NeXT-Video \cite{llavanextvideo}, LongVA \cite{longva}, Long-LLaVA \cite{longllava}, and two 72B LVLM Qwen2-VL \cite{qwen2vl} and LLaVA-Video \cite{llavavideo}.
+Constraining by computational resources, we evaluate the LVLMs with their official frame rate setting in Video-MME except for 72B Qwen2-VL, which requires about 3K GPU memory with 768 video frame input ($\sim$38 A100 GPUs).
 Results are shown in Table \ref{tab_compare}.
-Specifically, after applying our Video-RAG in 72B LVLM, we perform better than the SOTA proprietary model Gemini-1.5-Pro \cite{gemini} (75.7\% vs. 75.0\%).
-Across the six LVLMs used in our experiments, we gained an average performance boost of 8.0\%, especially a significant gain on long videos, demonstrating our pipeline's effectiveness.
+Specifically, after applying our Video-RAG in 72B LLaVA-Video \cite{llavavideo}, we perform better than the proprietary model GPT-4o \cite{gpt4o} (77.4\% vs. 77.2\%).
+Across the seven LVLMs used in our experiments, we gained an average performance boost of 2.8\% compared to results with subtitles, especially a significant gain on long videos, demonstrating its effectiveness.
 This performance improvement is achieved by incorporating token counts from approximately 14 additional video frames (equivalent to 2.0K tokens), each contributing around 144 tokens under most LVLM configurations.
 We obtain such a large performance enhancement because most LVLMs are pre-trained primarily within the text space and aligned with visual information, often lacking explicit alignment between embedding spaces.
 Auxiliary texts can serve as semantic supplements sensitive to LVLMs, facilitating model activation and easing the understanding of complex videos.

 \textbf{MLVU}.
-We evaluate Video-RAG when integrating into the 7B and 72B LLaVA-Video \cite{llavavideo} of MLVU \cite{mlvu} in a multiple-choice task.
-As shown in Table \ref{tab_mlvu}, when applying Video-RAG in the 7B model, we achieve state-of-the-art performance at scales smaller than 72B using only a 7B model, outperforming the 32B Qryx-1.5 \cite{oryx} model by 0.1\%.
-Additionally, the 72B LLaVA-Video also has a performance gain of 0.7\%.
-The limited performance gain may be due to having reached a bottleneck of model capacity.
+We evaluate Video-RAG when integrating into the 7B and 72B LLaVA-Video \cite{llavavideo} of MLVU \cite{mlvu}, a benchmark that is close to performance saturation.
+As shown in Table \ref{tab_mlvu}, Video-RAG's 1.6\% improvement at 7B-scale is substantial, considering that it outperforms the 32B Qryx-1.5 \cite{oryx} by 0.1\%, while recent 7B-scale models average only a 1.3\% gain (across 15 approaches in MLVU's leaderboard).
+Additionally, the 72B LLaVA-Video also has a performance gain of 0.7\%, which sets a new state-of-the-art.

 \textbf{LongVideoBench}.
 We evaluate Video-RAG when applied in the 7B and 72B LLaVA-Video \cite{llavavideo} of LongVideoBench \cite{lvb}.
 We omit the interleaved input format introduced in LongVideoBench when applying Video-RAG.
 The evaluation results in Table \ref{tab_lvb} demonstrate that 72B LLaVA-Video with our Video-RAG achieves an overall performance of 65.4\% on the validation set.
 This result surpasses the proprietary LVLM Gemini-1.5-Pro \cite{gemini} by 1.4\%, securing the second place, just 1.3\% behind GPT-4o \cite{gpt4o}.
 Meanwhile, the 7B LLaVA-Video also has a performance enhancement of 2.1\% when equipped with our Video-RAG.